MetaMask/metamask-docs/developer-tools/dashboard/index.md

 ---
 sidebar_label: Introduction
-description: Documentation for using the Infura dashboard
+description: Documentation for using the MetaMask Developer dashboard
 sidebar_position: 1
 ---

 import CardList from '@site/src/components/CardList' import Banner from '@site/src/components/Banner'

-# Infura dashboard documentation
+# Developer dashboard documentation

-The Infura dashboard provides developers with a comprehensive overview and control of their blockchain infrastructure.
+The MetaMask Developer dashboard provides developers with a comprehensive overview and control of their Infura service.
 It serves as a central hub for managing API keys and access, monitoring usage, and accessing account and billing information.

 <Banner>
 Don't have an API key?
 Sign up for our free plan and start using the Infura service!
 </Banner>

-Select one of the cards below to learn more about using the Infura dashboard.
+Select one of the cards below to learn more about using the dashboard.

 <CardList
   items={[